|

 diabetes)

-your best treatment plan, you should also discuss the
+doctor determine your best treatment plan, you should also

 -